 If you have a pile of physical books / publications then you might be thinking that there is as good a place as any to start!?
 NO, NO, NO. All those books, and their details, will be available online.
 He started by scouring the internet for details of My Books, collecting as much data as possible.

-The very best place to start, in my opinion, is the WorldCat website.
+The very best place to start, in both my and his opinion, is the WorldCat website.
 Simply do a search on your published name(s) and start gathering all that wonderful data into your tabulated list.
 I can’t stress enough to gather as much information as practical as you never know what you are going to need over and above what you can be bothered to gather.

-The list has proved to be very useful when completing Public Lending Right (PLR) applications for various countries, applying for the Designers and Artists Collecting Society (DACS) Payback scheme and the Author’s Licensing and collecting society (ALCS) claim forms to name a few and registering my books on their websites etc.
+The list has proved to be very useful when completing Public Lending Right (PLR) applications for various countries, applying for the Designers and Artists Collecting Society (DACS) Payback scheme and the Author’s Licensing and Collecting Society (ALCS) claim forms to name a few and registering my books on their websites etc.